ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Suresh: Max has something too, we have a draft from Mike and Leah, see what is missing from this proposal

 contentious.
 Other principle is simplicity so the audience at large understands it.
 Search, AI input, AI training. search is worth calling out.
 People understand traditional search better so they can easily allow it.
 AI input: might be slightly out of the charter, it's a good definition because we don't want the creator content be used for training down the line.
-AI trainig: content not to be ingested for training.
+AI training: content not to be ingested for training.

-Paul: last sentence of each category refers to a top level category but this supposed to be a mistake and can be removed (cloudflare doesnt have a top level category)
+Paul: last sentence of each category refers to a top level category but this supposed to be a mistake and can be removed (Cloudflare doesn't have a top level category)

 Leonard: biggest concern is that definition of AI input locks it into search answers.
 AI input is better cause not limited to search.
 Everything is on the Internet from CF's perspective we need a set of vocabulary that work off the Internet and off the web.

-Ekr: point of terminoglogy: this was not a design team that came up with a new proposal. there are 8 values here: search no input yes training yes so this means you can use this for anything but search?
+Ekr: point of terminology: this was not a design team that came up with a new proposal. there are 8 values here: search no input yes training yes so this means you can use this for anything but search?

 Mike: yes